vuejs/vue-cli/docs/config/README.md

 ### parallel

-- Type: `boolean`
+- Type: `boolean | number`
 - Default: `require('os').cpus().length > 1`

   Whether to use `thread-loader` for Babel or TypeScript transpilation.
 This is enabled for production builds when the system has more than 1 CPU cores.
+Passing a number will define the amount of workers used.

 ### pwa